chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/liquid-solid-fluidized-bed/liquid-solid-fluidized-bed.rst

 .. note::
-    Running the packing should take approximatively 20 minutes on 8 cores.
+    Running the packing of alumina particles should take approximately 4 hours and 15 minutes on 16 cores.

-After the particles have been packed inside the square bed, it is now possible to simulate the fluidization of particles.
+After the particles have been packed inside the cylinder, it is now possible to simulate the fluidization of particles.

 -----------------------
 CFD-DEM Parameter File